ASCOMInitiative/alpyca/README.md

 ## Current Status & Documentation

-This version 2.0.1rc1 is the first release candidate for 2.0.1.
+This version 2.0.2 is the first production release.
 The documentation is extensive and available online as **[Alpyca: API Library for Alpaca](https://ascom-standards.org/alpyca/)** as well as a **[PDF Document here](https://ascom-standards.org/alpyca/alpyca.pdf)**.
 See CHANGES.rst for